 Introduction to Mindfulness Course

 We are offering this course for patients with hydrocephalus aged 18 and up and for parents of children with hydrocephalus, as support for handling everyday stressors.
-If you have been diagnosed with a mental health disorder, we ask that you check with your mental health provider whether they consider mindfulness meditation a suitable modality for you at this time.
+If you have been diagnosed with a mental health disorder, please check with your mental health provider whether they consider mindfulness meditation a suitable modality for you at this time.

 To take part in this special course, complete this application form.
 The cost is a $50 donation to the Hydrocephalus Association.